slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9745-7/packetizer_raw_output.md

 Clarify the temporal semantics by explicitly distinguishing between the current behavior observed at deprecation and the future assumptions clients should make beyond the deprecation date.

+**Severity:** Medium
+  *Basis:* This ambiguity can lead to diverging client implementations and inconsistent risk assessments about resource stability once the deprecation date is passed.

+**Confidence:** High

 ---

 ## Report 2: 9745-7-2